 Some courses claim to teach you to invest like Warren Buffett.
 The prospect is very enticing.
 After all, Buffett is widely recognised as the best investor in the world.
 If there was an Olympic event for investing he would have swept Gold for the past 50 years.
 It is only natural when investors aspire to be like him.

 The reality is, retail investors cannot and should not try to invest like him.
-Way back in 2010 I have written an article about why this is so.
 We believe individuals would have more advantages in trying not to be like the current Warren Buffett.
 His investment choices are very limited with his enormous capital.
 A retail individual investor does not have this constraint.

 Berkshire returns has declined in the recent years and there was even a rolling 5-year period when Berkshire underperformed the S&P 500.
 This was partially due to the drag of having too large a capital.
 Buffett has openly acknowledged the penalty a huge capital imposes on returns.
 For example, he said this in a 1999 Businessweek interview: